 Next-generation sequencing (NGS) has the distinct advantage of bypassing the need to establish a clonal cell population harboring the mutation.
 NGS can identify even rare mutations in a cell sub-population.
 Although mandatory in cases of animal and human applications, the error rate and cost per run remain high for NGS approaches.
 The continued advancement of sequencing technology and falling costs suggests that NGS will soon become the dominant validation option for CRISPR editing.

-The Surveyor™ nuclease assay is an accessible method for researchers and is based on the principle of mismatch detection.
-In this method, a pool of PCR products from the edited alleles is denatured and rehybridized, after which the Surveyor nuclease selectively detects and cuts those pairs that are mismatched due to the presence of an indel on one of the strands introduced by the cellular NHEJ repair process.
-Cleaved DNA amplicons that incorporate a mismatch are detected on an agarose gel.
-Further confirmation that mutations have been introduced at the cleavage site can be achieved with Sanger sequencing.
+Enzyme mismatch cleavage methods, like the T7E1 endonuclease assay, are accessible for researchers because they are inexpensive and can be performed with standard lab equipment.
+In this type of method, a pool of PCR products from the edited alleles is denatured and rehybridized, after which a nuclease selectively detects and cuts at sites that are mismatched because of an indel on one of the strands.
+Cleaved DNA amplicons that incorporated a mismatch are then resolved on an agarose gel.

 Validating Successful Loss of Expression

 The successful introduction of an indel mutation into your gene of interest does not guarantee the disruption of expression of the corresponding protein.
 It is therefore important to confirm that the protein encoded by the target gene is no longer expressed in your edited cells.

 The simplest way to check for protein expression is by western blot using a well-validated antibody.
 When possible, it is preferential to select an antibody that recognizes an epitope towards the N-terminus of the expected indel to detect if a truncated form of the protein is being expressed.